Hepatitis A: Diagnosis

 Although HAV is excreted in the feces towards the end of the incubation period, specific diagnosis is made by the detection of HAV-specific IgM antibodies in the blood.
 IgM antibody is only present in the blood following an acute hepatitis A infection.
 It is detectable from 1–2 weeks after the initial infection and persists for up to 14 weeks.
 The presence of IgG antibodies in the blood means the acute stage of the illness has passed and the person is immune to further infection.
 IgG antibodies to HAV are also found in the blood following vaccination, and tests for immunity to the virus are based on the detection of these antibodies.

 During the acute stage of the infection, the liver enzyme alanine transferase (ALT) is present in the blood at levels much higher than is normal.
 The enzyme comes from the liver cells damaged by the virus.

-Hepatovirus A is present in the blood (viremia) and feces of infected people up to 2 weeks before clinical illness develops.
+Hepatitis A virus is present in the blood (viremia) and feces of infected people up to 2 weeks before clinical illness develops.